maproulette/maproulette3/README.md

 3. `yarn run start` to fire up the front-end server.

-4. Visit your [Open Street Map account](https://www.openstreetmap.org) and go to My Settings -> oauth settings -> Register your application and setup a new application for development.
+4. Visit your [OpenStreetMap account](https://www.openstreetmap.org) and go to My Settings -> oauth settings -> Register your application and setup a new application for development.
 For the `Main Application URL` and `Callback URL` settings, put in your dev server URL (e.g.